 How Do I File an Insurance Claim?

-The Law Offices of Ogle, Elrod & Baril, PLLC, handles all aspects of insurance claims and personal injury lawsuits.
+OEB Law, PLLC, handles all aspects of insurance claims and personal injury lawsuits.
 If someone else’s negligence caused an accident and you suffered injuries, we will help you build a solid case by thoroughly investigating your wreck.

 We would also negotiate the claim on your behalf to ensure that you receive full and fair compensation.
 We know the tactics insurance companies use to reduce or deny insurance claims.
 We can protect you against them and fight for a just settlement for your losses.